 Which Brand of SmartWatch is Right for You?

-Whether you are in the market for an upgrade on your sports watch or have decided that now is the time to make your first GPS watch purchase, the market can be a little daunting.
-There are some great brands out there with a wide variety of different features and some significant difference in prices.
-If you already have a watch, then there is a good chance that you already know some, if not all, of the features that you require, and those that you really didn’t need.
-If, however, this is your first purchase, then don’t just be tempted to buy the one someone suggests to you.
-It may not have all the features you are looking for.
+If you already have a watch, there’s a chance you already know some of the features that you require.
+If, however, this is your first purchase, don’t be tempted to buy the one someone suggests to you.
+Because it may not have all the features you are looking for.

 Two of the more popular brands of GPS watch that are available to buy now are Suunto and Garmin.
 Both make great running watches, Garmin devices are usaully slightly more expensive but it also depends on the model you choose.
-So let’s take a look at a few of their models.
+So let’s take a look.

-Based in Olathe, Kansas Garmin Ltd is an American company who originally began life as Pronav.
-The company has been around for quite a while, having been founded in 1989.
-They have a background in specialising in GPS technology for a wide variety of applications from aviation to marine, automobile to outdoor activities.
-More recently, they have moved into the field of activity trackers following the development of wearable technology.
+Based in Olathe, Kansas and founded in 1989, Garmin Ltd is an American company who originally began life as Pronav.
+They have a background in specialising in GPS technology for a variety of applications from aviation to marine, automobile to outdoor activities.
+More recently, they moved into activity trackers following the development of wearable technology.

 Over the years, Garmin has grown from the small company – whose first customer was the US Army – to where they are today.
-Now, they are a company who sell their products on a global scale and hold a variety of patents.
+Now, they sell their products on a global scale and hold a variety of patents.

-Garmin sells a wide variety of incredibly popular vehicle trackers as well as walking and diving GPS.
+Garmin sells a range of incredibly popular vehicle trackers as well as walking and diving GPS.
 They also count the Vivo series of fitness trackers in their range with popular models including Vivofit, Vivosmart and the Vivoactive.

 Who is Suunto?